01mf02/jq-lang-spec/spec.typ

 $floor([p_i]^?)_var(x)$ in the second column stands for
 $floor([p_i] ?)_var(x)$, otherwise for
 $floor([p_i]  )_var(x)$.
-Similarly, in @tab:lower-path, if $[p]$ in the first column is followed by "$?$", then we replace superscript "?" by "?" in the second column, otherwise we replace it by space.
+Similarly, in @tab:lower-path, if $[p]$ in the first column is followed by "$?$", then all occurrences of superscript "?" in the second column stand for "?", otherwise for nothing.

 #example[
   The HIR filter $(.[]?#h(0pt) [])$ is lowered to